RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/LeopardsAteMyFace/comments/1nqi7e9/she_supported_republican_efforts_to_cut_waste_and/ng7nop7/

-People love and addore messages demonstrating that the IRA has defeated Americans, that Russia won an information war of hearts and minds to self-harm the USA by avoiding nonfiction learning about Putin's methods in detail.
+People love and adore messages demonstrating that the IRA has defeated Americans, that Russia won an information war of hearts and minds to self-harm the USA by avoiding nonfiction learning about Putin's methods in detail.

 https://old.reddit.com/r/LeopardsAteMyFace/comments/1nqi7e9/she_supported_republican_efforts_to_cut_waste_and/ng73aib/